Toeloe007/A320FCU/Part 1 - Rotary Buttons/README.md

-# Rotary Buttons with Push Pull Function
+# Part 1 - Rotary Buttons with Push Pull Function
 This part covers the assembly of the Rotary Button with Push Pull function.

 ## Parts needed